The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 Criminal procedures can be triggered against the following:

-Antitrust, consumer welfare and sanitary restrictions could affect the use of trade marks too, although they do not jeopardise the validity of the IP registration.
-For instance, the name of a pharmaceutical product could first be protected by a registered trade mark, but eventually not be allowed by COFEPRIS to be used as the distinctive name for the approved medicine, due to the different approval criteria (eg, the health law regime forbids names that contain the same three letters in a word, or generally any reference to organs and diseases on the respective product's name).
+Antitrust, consumer welfare and sanitary restrictions could affect the use of trade marks, too, although they do not jeopardise the validity of the IP registration.
+For instance, the name of a pharmaceutical product could first be protected by a registered trade mark, but eventually not be allowed by the COFEPRIS to be used as the distinctive name for the approved medicine, due to the different approval criteria (eg, the health law regime forbids names that contain the same three letters in a word, or generally any reference to organs and diseases on the respective product's name).

-Trade dress can be indirectly protected through infringement actions against any individual who uses signs, operative elements and image combinations that are employed to identify goods or services that are confusingly similar to previously registered ones, being that such usage deceives consumers, making them believe the existence of a commercial relation between the owner of the rights and the unauthorised user.
+Trade dress can be indirectly protected through infringement actions against any individual who uses signs, operative elements and image combinations that are employed to identify goods or services that are confusingly similar to previously registered ones, given that such usage deceives consumers, making them believe the existence of a commercial relationship between the owner of the rights and the unauthorised user.
 No "trade dress trade mark" is available in Mexico.

 Protection for the design of pharmaceuticals and medical devices, as well as their packaging, can be achieved through the registration of a trade mark (design or 3D) and/or an industrial design (ornamentation arrangements in 2D and 3D).